erunion/showtimes/README.md

 }
 ```

+* `id` is represented as `false` if no theater ID could be obtained (usually only happens on some boutique theaters).
 * `phoneNumber` and `movies` are only available on `getTheaters()`.
 * `showtimes` is only available through `getMovies()` or `getMovie()`.
 * `address` and `phoneNumber` are all optional, and not always present for every theater.